Acupuncture in Nepean & Ottawa

 Acupuncture is a medical practice that originated in China over 3,000 years ago.
-Traditional Chinese Medicine (TCM) is based on the understanding that balance achieves health.
+Traditional Chinese Medicine (TCM) is based on the understanding that achieving balance leads to health.
 Some might understand this better as homeostasis.
 Symptoms like pain and anxiety indicate that there are imbalances or obstructions in the body.
-This can include nervous system dysfunction, circulation, tissue health, or biochemistry.
+This can include nervous system dysfunction, impaired circulation, compromised tissue health, or dysregulated biochemistry.

 Benefits of Acupuncture

-Backed by a large body of scientific evidence, including functional MRI studies of central nervous system effects, acupuncture is a wonderfully versatile medicine.
+Backed by a substantial body of scientific evidence, including functional MRI studies of the central nervous system’s effects, acupuncture is a remarkably versatile medicine.
 It is commonly used in conjunction with other medical therapies.

 Many associations recognize the benefits of acupuncture: